 Each school will designate a school wellness policy coordinator, who will ensure compliance with the policy.
-Refer to Appendix A for a list of school-level wellness policy coordinators.

 Implementation

 St. John the Baptist will develop and maintain a plan for implementation to manage and coordinate the execution of this wellness policy.
 The plan delineates roles, responsibilities, actions and timelines specific to each school; and includes information about who will be responsible to make what change, by how much, where and when; as well as specific goals and objectives for nutrition standards for all foods and beverages available on the school campus, food and beverage marketing, nutrition promotion and education, physical activity, physical education and other school-based activities that promote student wellness.